nodejitsu/handbook/content/articles/features/business.md

 <hr />

-Welcome to the **[Business plan](http://nodejitsu.com/paas/pricing)** features, you can deploy your application in a different cloud provider and datacenter, also scale your application at will.
+If you're one of our **[Business Plan](http://nodejitsu.com/paas/pricing)** customers, you have access to special features which give you more selection and reliability.

+You can choose which infrastructure provider and datacenter you deploy your application to, and choose how many drones to allocate towards your apps.

 To access Business plan features, you need to first make sure you're running the latest version of jitsu.
 Please run: